JafarSadik/weewar-map-viewer/bin/maps/README.md

 Weewar maps and scripts used to download and process them.

-* [weewar-maps](weewar-maps.7z) Archive of over 12,000 weewar maps compressed with 7zip
+* [weewar-maps.zip](weewar-maps.zip) Archive of over 12,000 weewar maps
-* [download.py](download.py) Python script used to download all weewar maps
+* [download-maps.py](download-maps.py) Python script used to download all weewar maps
-* [convert-to-json.groovy](convert-to-json.groovy) Groovy script that converts original XML maps to JSON format
+* [convert-maps.groovy](convert-maps.groovy) Groovy script that converts original XML maps to JSON format